Software developed by Adobe System. There are two common applications:

 Orientation of a document where the longest side is the width. (vs. Portrait).

 Overall of independant elements (image or text) used to create a complete file.

-Also called roll fold.
+Also called Tri-fold or roll fold.
 Type of fold where the flaps are always parrallel to each other and folder in the same orientation.

 Litho printing is the ancestor of offset printing.
 This printing process was based on the reproduction of a path made with ink or limestone.

 Model used to draw, manage or control the profile or dimensions of given documents.

 Unit of measurement to count the number of pixels on a camera sensor.